Buying and installing smoke alarms

 Saying you are no longer allowed to test your own smoke alarms

 Saying you need a qualified technician or electrician to test your smoke alarms.
-You may test your own smoke alarms.
+You may test your own smoke alarms, by testing the test buttons on the alarm itself.

 Find more information about recognising and avoiding scams.